dell/omnia/docs/source/Upgrade/upgrade.rst

 Where inventory refers to the auto-generated inventory file in Omnia v1.6 format.

+This is the first line.|
+This is the second line.

-This is the first line.
+This is the first line. |
 This is the second line.

 .. note::